-NEW YORK (August 16, 2022) – Crosslake was named to the 2022 Inc. 5000 list today for the second year in a row.
-Inc. Magazine’s Inc. 5000 list is the most prestigious ranking of the nation’s fastest-growing private companies, placing Crosslake in the company of such well-known brands as Facebook, Chobani, Under Armour, Microsoft, Patagonia and others.
+NEW YORK (August 16, 2022) – Crosslake was named to the 2022 Inc. 5000 list today, marking the second year in a row the company has made the list.
+Inc. Magazine’s Inc. 5000 list is the most prestigious ranking of the nation’s fastest-growing private companies, placing Crosslake in the company of such well-known brands as Facebook, Chobani, Under Armour, Microsoft and Patagonia.

 “We are humbled by the honor of once again being recognized as one of the fastest-growing companies in the U.S. More importantly, we continue to feel a deep sense of gratitude to the clients we serve and to the passionate dedication of our colleagues,” said Barr Blanton, Crosslake CEO.
 “We consider it a privilege to serve the world’s preeminent tech investors and management teams, who have allowed us a seat at the table for some of the most exciting tech transformations and investments.
 And we are appreciative of our colleagues, who have earned the trust of these leaders through an unmatched breadth and depth of tech expertise.”